The Ultimate Guide to Bathroom Color Schemes: From Classic Neutrals to Bold Palettes

 How Color Changes Space

 Color changes how the eye measures a room.
 Pale, reflective tones bounce light and make walls recede.
 Dark, low-reflectance tones absorb light and cause corners to blend into shadow.
 Mid-tones give stability and hide small flaws.
 These effects are true whether a bathroom is 30 square feet or 300 square feet.
+But the emotional effect of color depends on more than hue and lightness:- Undertone matters.
+A beige with a pink undertone behaves differently from a beige with a green undertone.

 - Finish matters.
 Matte paint reduces glare and feels softer under direct light.
 A glossy tile will reflect fixture highlights and show every splash.